 You’ll want to appear as professional as possible while you're networking with people, but that doesn’t mean you should hide your personality.
 Quite the opposite: Let it shine through.
 Meeting someone who seems “all business” is not appealing for most people.
 Allow conversations to flow naturally while you're networking, and act as if you are building a relationship with a new friend.

 Tip #4.
 Remember to follow up on your networking

 Don’t wait too long to reconnect when you meet people with whom you’d like to make a career connection or build a relationship.
 Strike while the iron is hot and the conversation you had is still fresh in their minds.
 Rather than calling new contacts after networking, send brief emails or personalized LinkedIn requests, and make sure your social media profiles are up to date.

 If you don’t hear back from someone after a couple of attempts, it likely means they’re really busy or just not interested in staying connected.
 Instead of dwelling on the contacts that got away, work on continuing to strengthen the relationship with each connection that panned out.

 Keep networking!
 Like most things, the more you network, the easier it gets.

-Editor's note: This post was published originally in 2014 and has been updated recently with current information.
+Editor's note: This post was updated recently with new information.